Optical ILA System Overview

 optical ILAs through the same LC port connectors.

 The optical ILA operates with redundant hot-swappable pluggable power supplies that are either AC or DC.
 The optical ILA can be managed by using Connectivity Services Director (CSD), or by using the CLI console commands.
 The optical ILA does not run the Juniper Networks Junos operating system (Junos OS).

 Starting with Junos OS release 17.1, you can control and manage optical inline amplifiers (ILA) over the optical supervisory channel (OSC) of the PTX3000 integrated photonic line system.
-For information about managing the ILAs over the OSC of the the IPLCs, see the Integrated Photonic Line Card (IPLC) System Feature Guide.
+For information about managing the ILAs over the OSC of the the IPLCs, see the Integrated Photonic Line Card (IPLC) System User Guide.

 Figure 1 shows a point-to-point configuration with the optical ILA and IPLC.

 In this example, the optical ILA is connected to the IPLC in

 the PTX3000 chassis, which is connected to compatible PICs in the

 same chassis through the add and drop ports.
 The multiplexed wavelengths